Meet The Hosts

 To start off, I always take the furniture apart when I can and clean it thoroughly using Murphy’s Oil Soap.
 Since I was going to use new knobs I patched the holes where the old drawer pull went and drilled a new hole in the middle.
 I also measured out to drill a hole on the top of the lid.
 It just makes it a little more fun.

 After fixing that mistake I continued on.
-I used a very light green paint mixed into my favorite DIY chalk paint recipe on the inside and for the first coat on the outside of this cute little vintage table.
+I used a very light green paint mixed using my favorite DIY chalk paint recipe on the inside and for the first coat on the outside of this cute little vintage table.

 Then to create the cute look to pull in my inspiration knobs I painted the table in a DIY white chalk paint.
 It took two coats to give the table a nice, smooth look.